MinervaExpt/CCQENu/README.md

 # CCQENUMAT - MAT implementation of CCCQENU

-This repository contains the MAT hist creation and analysis codes
+This repository will contain the MAT hist creation and analysis codes

 utilities/ useful utililties for analysis